weterpoo/IlliniStudent/backend/backend ReadMe.md

    $ CREATE USER 'authorized'@'localhost' IDENTIFIED BY 'aCep0ted0dd';
    ```

-   Grant all permissions on everything under studentdb to authorized@localhost
+   Grant all permissions on everything under studentdb to authorized@localhost.
    This will be required to have create user specific tables.
    ```
    $ GRANT ALL ON studentdb.* TO 'authorized'@'localhost';